kgdunn/pid-book/latent-variable-modelling/projection-to-latent-structures.rst

 	:width: 750px
 	:align: center

 The plane will rotate around the axial, dashed line if we make small changes in the raw data.
-At each new rotation we will get very different values of :math:`b_1` and :math:`b_2`, but the objective function's minimum value does not change very much.
+At each new rotation we will get very different values of :math:`b_1` and :math:`b_2`, even changing in sign(!), but the objective function's minimum value does not change very much.
 This phenomena shows up in the least squares solution as wide confidence intervals for the coefficients, since the off-diagonal elements in :math:`\mathbf{X'X}` will be large.
 This has important consequences when you are trying to learn about your process from this model: you have to use caution.
 A model with low or uncorrelated variables is well-supported by the data, and cannot be arbitrarily rotated.

 The common "solution" to this problem of collinearity is to revert to variable selection.
-The modeller selects a subset of uncorrelated columns from |X| rather than using the full matrix.
+In the above example the modeller would select either :math:`x_1` or :math:`x_2`.
+In general, the modeller must select a subset of uncorrelated columns from the :math:`K` columns in |X| rather than using the full matrix.
 When :math:`K` is large, then this becomes a large computational burden.
+Further, it is not clear what the trade-offs are, and how many columns should be in the subset.
+When is a correlation too large to be problematic?

-We face another problem with MLR: the assumption that the variables in |X| are measured without error, which we know to be untrue in many practical engineering situations.
+We face another problem with MLR: the assumption that the variables in |X| are measured without error, which we know to be untrue in many practical engineering situations and is exactly what leads to the instability of the rotating plane.
 Furthermore, MLR cannot handle missing data.
+To summarize, the shortcomings of multiple linear regression are that:

+*	it cannot handle strongly correlated columns in |X|
+*	it assumes |X| is noise-free, which it almost never is in practice
+*	cannot handle missing values in |X|
+*	MLR requires that :math:`N > K`, which can be impractical in many circumstances, which leads to
+*	variable selection to meet the :math:`N > K` requirement, and to gain independence between columns of |X|, but that selection process is non-obvious, and may lead to suboptimal predictions.

-The main idea with principal component regression is to replace the many columns in |X| with their uncorrelated score vectors from PCA.
+The main idea with principal component regression is to replace the :math:`K` columns in |X| with their uncorrelated :math:`A` score vectors from PCA.

 .. figure:: images/PCR-data-structure-compared-to-MLR.png
 	:alt:	images/PCR-data-structure-compared-to-MLR.svg